jasentm/read-me/README.md

 ```

 Check that your the React client displays a default page
 `http://localhost:3000`.
-You should see a web page with the heading "Phase 4
+You should see a web page with the heading "Project
-Project Client".
+Client".

 ## Generating Your Database